On the asymptotic profile of solutions to semilinear damped wave equations with critical nonlinearities: Introduction

-\item For later convenience, we denote by $C$ and $C_\ell$ with $\ell\in\N$ positive constants independent of $t$, which may be changed from line to line. \end{itemize}

-\textbf{Main results.} Let us state the global (in time) existence of small data solutions, along with asymptotic behaviors for global solution and sharp lifespan estimates for blow-up solutions , which will be proved in this paper.
+\textbf{Main results.} Let us state the global (in time) existence of small data solutions, together with their asymptotic behavior, which will be proved in this paper. \begin{theorem}[\textbf{Global existence}] Let $1 \leq n \leq 4$.
+The modulus of continuity $\mu(s) $ satisfies the Dini condition (\ref{Condition1.1.1}) and